wolfSSL/wolfBoot/docs/Targets.md

 Reset or power cycle board.

-Once wolfBoot has performaed validation of the partition and booted the D15 Green LED on P3_13 will illuminate.
+Once wolfBoot has performed validation of the partition and booted the D15 Green LED on P3_13 will illuminate.

 ### MCX A: Testing firmware update